Ozxahmed/dec-proj1-chicago-crime/README.md

 ### 5. Run pipeline

-Once the .env file is created with the relevant App Token and database information, type the following command into the terminal from the directory:
+Once the .env file is created with the relevant App Token and database information, the pipeline can be ran using python.
+Assuming python is installed on your system, type the following command into the terminal from the directory:

 ```bash
 python etl_project/pipeline.py
 ```

 Depending on the system it will take at least 5 mins to run.
-On the first run this will incrementally backfill the database with all the available crime records from the prior year.
+On the first run the pipeline will incrementally backfill the database with all the available crime records from the prior year.
 After that, on subsequent runs, it will upsert data based on the max `date_of_occurrence` date.